geosolutions-it/django-wfe/README.md

 ### Declaring Decisions

 Decisions are an abstract concept of the Step, introduced for an easier management of the project.
-If you declared `WFE_DECISIONS` path in the `settings.py` file, you should define the decisions there, and if not - use `WFE_STEPS` file.
+You can define the decisions in the same file as Steps or separate them, according to your preferences.

 Definition of your Decisions should inherit from `django_wfe.steps.Decision` class.
 Since Decisions are technically speaking Steps, they may also define `execute()` method, but in their case, much more important is `transition()` method, which defines which node should be executed next.
 `transition()` method takes the same arguments as Step's `execute()` (including `UserInputSchema` declared external input), but it should return a integer, representing the index of the next Step to execute.
 For more info please check [Declaring Workflows] chapter.